These artists are upending the status quo #TheSexton #TheRestless

 Uproxx and The Sexton Single Malt Irish Whiskey are introducing a group of vibrant driven creators who buck the status quo and do things their own way.
 Artists like Edward Buckles, a filmmaker who champions the power and creativity of the youth in New Orleans; or Davidson Petit-Frère, a Brooklyn designer, who is upending the fashion world with his bold colors inspired by Haitian design elements.
 The optimism, drive and ability of these young creators not only leads to great art, but a series of decisions and actions that lead to a life well lived.

-A new Uproxx series, For The Restless brought to you by The Sexton Single Malt Whiskey, will highlight Buckles, Petit-Frère and other indie filmmakers, photographers, and designers — forward-thinking visionaries who maintain the drive to forgo the ordinary and create the unexpected.
+A new Uproxx series, For The Restless brought to you by The Sexton Single Malt Whiskey, will highlight Buckles, Petit-Frère, Peter Don, and Megan McIsaac — indie filmmakers, photographers, and designers who are also forward-thinking visionaries who maintain the drive to forgo the ordinary and create the unexpected.
 These young, vibrant creators are busy making art that’s intent on shattering the status quo.

 Join The Discussion: Log In With